JourneyPure’s Codeine Addiction Treatment In Florida

 Many people who develop a codeine addiction start with a legitimate prescription.
 Sometimes, and especially with long-term use, the withdrawal symptoms are so uncomfortable that the individual continues using long after the original problem has ended.
 Other people become addicted because they used the drug to relax, and then they found they couldn’t stop.
 Regardless of how long you’ve been taking codeine or how much you take, quitting is possible.
 If you want help, the professionals at our codeine addiction treatment in Florida are here for you and your family.

-At 12 Keys Rehab, our staff is compassionate, qualified and experienced.
+Our staff is compassionate, qualified and experienced.
 We diagnose and treat all aspects of addiction and provide long-term independent aftercare.
 Our codeine rehab only enrolls a limited number of clients at one time, and because we maintain a large staff, we can provide more one-to-one treatment than most other rehabs in the world.

 Get The Help You Deserve Today From Our codeine addiction treatment in Florida